smithwm210/portfolioOLD/README.md

 [Slid Not Stirred](https://smithwm210.github.io/slid-not-stirred/Releases-builds/index.html)

 The winning game of IGDA WPI's Cutthroat Game Jam, which had the theme Don't Stop!
-As part of the Game Jam, we were given some fun restrictions like all sound effects originating from our voices, poorly translated subtitles, a "mute" button and more!
-Jacob Antepli (JacobAntepli) was the lead programmer and designer, William Smith (smithwm210) contributed with programming and level design, and Sarah Bodkin (s-bod) and Zack Adams (zadams111) were the lead artists.
+As part of the Game Jam, we were given some fun restrictions like all sound effects originating from our voices, poorly translated subtitles, a prominent MS Paint animation, and more!
+Jacob Antepli (jaantepli@wpi.edu) was the lead programmer and designer, I contributed with programming and level design, and Sarah Bodkin (sbodkin@wpi.edu) and Zach Adams (zadams@wpi.edu) were the lead artists.

 Created in Unity